revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 - private access modifier
 - protected access modifier

-- i) public access modifier: In python, anything by default inside a class is public whether it is a data member or member function.
+- i) Public access modifier: In python, anything by default inside a class is public whether it is a data member or member function.
 These members of a class can be easily accessible from any part of the program.
 For example: name = "Henry"

-- ii) protected access modifier: In python, if you want to declare any member of a class as protected then you have to use single underscore '_' symbol before the members of that class.
+- ii) Protected access modifier: In python, if you want to declare any member of a class as protected then you have to use single underscore '_' symbol before the members of that class.
 These members of a class can only be accessible to the same class as well to the derived class.
 For example: _name = "Henry"

-- iii) private access modifier:  In python, if you want to declare any member of a class as private then you have to use double underscore '__' symbol before the members of that class.
+- iii) Private access modifier:  In python, if you want to declare any member of a class as private then you have to use double underscore '__' symbol before the members of that class.
 These members of a class can only be accessible within a class.
 For example: __name = "Henry"
 </details>

 ---
-13. In Python, all classes have a function known as?
+13. In Python, all classes have a function known as____.

 a) `__inti__()`
 b) `__init__()`